ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

    long as that is appropriate for upstream stable).

-   -  For fixes for serious issues, the patch should be sent the the kernel-team mailing list in parallel to being submitted upstream.
+   -  For fixes for serious issues, the patch should be sent the the `kernel-team mailing list <mailto:kernel-team@lists.ubuntu.com>`__ in parallel to being submitted upstream.
 SRU patches submitted for inclusion into an Ubuntu kernel require ACK's from at least two senior Ubuntu kernel-team members before being applied to an Ubuntu kernel tree.
 Again, even when going into an Ubuntu kernel tree on an accelerated path, the patch should also be submitted upstream.
-Ubuntu Kernel SRU patch submission format is loosely as follows:
+Ubuntu Kernel SRU patch submission format is loosely as
+      follows:

 | ``   To: kernel-team@lists.ubuntu.com``
 | ``   Subject: [``\ \ ``] SRU: ``\